 The Royal Law Firm is a boutique, woman-owned law firm that only represents companies.
 Our specialty is management-side labor and employment law.
 Our labor and employment law practice can be divided into three main categories: employment litigation; labor relations; and preventive services for litigation avoidance.
 In addition to our labor and employment practice, we defend companies in a multitude of litigation cases and provide counsel on a number of corporate transactional matters.

 Royal is certified as a woman/minority business vendor with the United States Federal Contracting Program, the Massachusetts Supplier Diversity Office, the Women’s Business Enterprise Council, and the National Association of Minority and Women Owned Law Firms (NAMWOLF).
-Serving the New England states, our offices are centrally located in Massachusetts, Connecticut, and Vermont.
+Serving the New England states, our offices are centrally located in Massachusetts, Connecticut, Rhode Island, and Vermont.

 We represent a wide range of businesses, including various Fortune 500 companies.
 We take great pride in representing and forming business relationships with local businesses in Western Massachusetts.
 Through this representation, Royal attorneys have received local, regional, and national recognition for their leadership and professional excellence in the areas of labor and employment law.